bhklab/handbook/docs/General/Presentations/index.md

 - **Heading**: Include title, author(s) name, supervisor name (if student poster) across the top border
 - **Abstract** (optional): Brief paragraph (~250 words) outlining purpose, methods, results, and conclusions
 - **Introduction**: Background information pertinent to your project to help audience understand motivation.
-Outline the goal, objective(s), and hypotheseis(es) of your research.
+Outline the goal, objective(s), and hypothesis(es) of your research.
 - **Materials and Methods**: Brief outline of materials and methods used in your work, listed clearly and logically.
 - **Results**: Present data in photographic, graphical, or tabular form.
 Include descriptive figure titles and avoid lengthy captions.
 Be sure to not include abbreviations not explained in the text.
 - **Discussion**: Address results and describe relevance to objective(s) and hypothesis(es).